 As a result, remote patient monitoring technology is also in high demand in the healthcare industry.
 India is not the only country implementing medical monitoring; nearly 20% of hospitals and clinics in America have done so as well.

 Remote Patient Monitoring (RPM) allows healthcare providers to monitor, report remotely, and analyze the acute and chronic conditions of their patients.
-Physicians are able to make proactive clinical decisions when they have real-time information about a patient’s disease state.
+Physicians can make proactive clinical decisions when they have real-time information about a patient’s disease state.

-Health can be monitored remotely by patients on a daily basis, and their health can be better understood.
-Engagement in their health on a daily basis will increase their chances of seeing health improvements.
+Health can be monitored remotely by patients daily, and their health can be better understood.
+Engagement in their health daily will increase their chances of seeing health improvements.

 The market today is filled with a variety of remote patient monitoring devices.
 Here are seven remote monitoring devices we commonly see used in the healthcare system.